scientronic92/Installing-odoo-with-ansible/README.md

 # Installing-odoo-with-ansible
-A playbook to install odoo from management server using Ansible.
+A playbook to install odoo from a management server using Ansible.

 Steps of implementation on AWS:
 1) create key pair